kndugan/week27-badbank-react/README.md

 ### `node index.js`

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view the application in your browser.

 The page will reload when you make changes.